axelvaldez/radical-companies/_posts/Blog/2022-07-17-giving-rads-the-latest.markdown

    </p>
   </li>
   </ol>

+ Actually, what you are really doing with this app is recognizing your peers&rsquo; contributions.</li>

  <p>Keep in mind that the number of RADs given are transparent to everyone.
 So, if you are worried about somebody cheating (<em>e.g.</em>, giving RADs while taking time off), somebody else will see it and bring it up in conversation.
 Or not.</p>
  <p>Finally, the coffee cup button is what you press if you want to talk with somebody (<em>e.g.</em>, to give feedback).
 In that case, you can write yourself a <em>private</em> note about what prompted you to do so.</p>